|

 Revelation is marked with some very significant

-letter of this degree of importance written out of
+any letter of this degree of importance written out

-concern to loved ones.
-First, it came at a time of
+of concern to loved ones.
+First, it came at a

-intense persecution of which John was a fellow
+time of intense persecution of which John was a

-particular group of Christians at a particular time
+specifically to a particular group of Christians at

-in history (V4), which means the message must be
+a particular time in history (V4), which means the

-understood as being to them specifically with an
+message must be understood as being to them

-brought out in great detail in later writings on the
+This fact is brought out in great detail in later

-vision of Jesus Christ and the individual messages
+writings on the vision of Jesus Christ and the

 The message originated at